MohamedElashri/HEPilot/adapters/Twiki_adapter/README.md

-This file is for the Twiki adaprter.
+This is for the Twiki Adapter